nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     * 1730
     * 17:30
 * Time should be a valid time (from 0000 to 2359) where:
-    * The Hour Field (first 2 digits) should be a non-negative number between 00 and 23 (inclusive).
+    * The Hour portion (first 2 digits) should be a non-negative number between 00 and 23 (inclusive).
-    * The Minute Field (last 2 digits) should be a non-negative number between 00 and 59 (inclusive).
+    * The Minute portion (last 2 digits) should be a non-negative number between 00 and 59 (inclusive).

 --------------------------------------------------------------------------------------------------------------------